Introduction

 Stateless components are, technically speaking, not even a explicit feature of natrix.
 But just a by product of the design.
 They are simply functions (or methods, or anything else) that returns impl Element<...>

 , this chapther is here to outline what they usually look like and some common patterns.
+And is not a exhustive list of whats possible with the amazing work of art thats rust trait system.

 As mentioned in the component chaphter Element